Rent safe and private dog parks hosted by locals

 Bee stings can make dogs fearful of the environment where they were stung

 Dogs learn by association.
-(We cover their cognition and more in the dog training articles of our blog!)
-Because of this, some sensitive dogs might become fearful of things they associate with their bee sting — like a specific corner of your yard, a certain toy, or even a nearby smell.
+(We cover their cognition and more in the dog training articles of our blog.)
+Because of this, some sensitive dogs might become fearful of things they associate with their bee sting—like a specific corner of your yard, a certain toy, or even a nearby smell.

-If your pup has recovered physically from being stung but seems to be acting “off” afterward (perhaps showing fearful body language, refusing to play when they usually love games, or otherwise giving you cause for concern) it’s a great idea to get in touch with a certified force free trainer who can work out a plan to help them feel better.
+If your pup has recovered physically from being stung but seems to be acting “off” afterward—perhaps they show fearful body language, refuse to play when they usually love games, or otherwise give you cause for concern—it’s a great idea to get in touch with a certified force free trainer.
+A dog professional can work out a plan to help them feel better!
+Training might include counter conditioning and desensitization.
+It should always happen at your dog’s pace.

-What to do if your dog gets stung by a bee
+3) What to do if your dog gets stung by a bee

-1) Remove the stinger
+Remove the stinger

-f your dog gets stung by a bee, you need to remove the stinger as soon as possible to minimize the amount of venom injected into the skin.
-Honeybees leave their stingers behind and eventually die — but most other bees, including bumblebees and their cousin the wasp, can sting multiple times.
+If your dog gets stung by a bee, you need to remove the stinger as soon as possible.
+This helps minimize the amount of venom injected into the skin.

 • Locate the stinger: Look for the stinger on your dog's skin.
 It appears as a tiny black or dark brown protrusion at the sting site.